Toni-SM/semu.xr.openxr/README.md

 <a name="extension"></a>
 ### Add the extension to a NVIDIA Omniverse app and enable it

-1. Add the the extension by following the steps described in [Extension Search Paths](https://docs.omniverse.nvidia.com/py/kit/docs/guide/extensions.html#extension-search-paths)
+1. Add the the extension by following the steps described in [Extension Search Paths](https://docs.omniverse.nvidia.com/py/kit/docs/guide/extensions.html#extension-search-paths) or simply download and unzip the latest [release](https://github.com/Toni-SM/omni.add_on.openxr/releases) in one of the extension folders such as ```omniverse-apps/exts```

 2. Enable the extension by following the steps described in [Extension Enabling/Disabling](https://docs.omniverse.nvidia.com/py/kit/docs/guide/extensions.html#extension-enabling-disabling)